bixb922/crank-organ/doc-software/README.md

 On this page you also select if you will have a microphone, crank sensor, neopixel led or touchpad button installed, and which GPIO ports will be assigned to them.

 If present, it's best to have microphone on pin 4, either touchpad or crank sensor on pin 5.
+Only some pins of the ESP32 support touchpad and analog-digital conversion.

-Many boards have a neopixel RGB led either on pin 38 or 48.
+Many ESP32-S3 boards have a neopixel RGB led either on pin 38 or 48.
 See the vendor's description or schematic, or try with both values.

+If you don't have, say, a microphone, leave the pin definition blank to tell the software to ignore the microphone.

+It's best if you have at least the touchpad button, which essentially is a single wire from the microcontroller to a metallic knob or disc.

 *After saving configuration, please reboot.*